DominikStiller/tudelft-damage-identification/README.md

 * `evaluate`: compile metrics about the classification performance of the pipeline based on an evaluation data set
 * `--help`: show a help message with all possible command line options.
 This can also be appended to every mode to show mode-specific options.

+Alternatively, the scripts in `bin` can be used which automatically activate the virtual environment and offer the same parameters.

 ### Configuration parameters

 Configurable parameters are passed to the pipeline as command line arguments